-Following the recommendation of the Audit Committee, we were appointed by the directors on 29 August 2018 to audit the financial statements for the year ended 31 December 2018 and subsequent financial periods.
-The period of total uninterrupted engagement is 5 years, covering the years ended 31 December 2018 to 31 December 2028.
+We were appointed by the directors on 29 August 2018 to audit the financial statements for the year ended 31 December 2018 and subsequent financial periods.
+The period of total uninterrupted engagement is 6 years, covering the years ended 31 December 2018 to 31 December 2023.